Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 The route I mentioned above was the suggested one, but you can take another path, including taking the green trail or further incorporating the Israeli National Trail.

-Note: you can find the description of the trails and Lower Amud Stream below.
+Note: you can find the description of the tracks of the Lower Amud Stream below.

 Opening Hours